Sing something from Wicked. It’s relatively easy to learn, it’s in a good range, and you can be theatrical.

 I was considering doing a Beatles song, possibly Jackson 5.

-Thanks for the suggestions. (:posted over 3 years ago
+Thanks for the suggestions. (:posted almost 4 years ago